ngo-simon/puck_watch/README.md

 # Puck Watch
-Project By: Simon Ngo
+Project By: Simon Ngo<br />
 Live Site: Coming Soon

 ## About

-Puck Watch is a web tool designed to find and visualize NHL stats.
+Puck Watch is a web tool designed to find and visualize NHL stats.<br />
 Information such as standings, personal stats and league wide statistics can all be found on this site.

 ## Available Scripts